zwtnju/MCT/README.md

 [Baidu Netdisk](https://pan.baidu.com/s/10Upa_z3UBKo7cJmx0Aw45g?pwd=lhpz).

 It contains ptm, dataset, checkpoints folders.
 The ptm contains all the continued pre-trained models for each baseline.
 The dataset contains dataset for pre-training (train_data.pkl), code search, and defect detection.
 The checkpoints contain all the fine-tuned models according to tasks and baselines.

+The dataset can also be downloaded from [Google Drive](https://drive.google.com/file/d/1--pIY37DciKmvjIhGmQXzJB8CuYBz00m/view?usp=sharing).
+However, due to space limitations, we are temporarily unable to provide ptm and checkpoints on Google Drive.

 ## Runs